kelleyk/livessh/README.md

 ## Features

-- openssh
+- `data/customize.sh`:

-    - By default, pulls in your SSH keys (`~/.ssh/authorized_keys`) at build time.
+    - Updates all installed packages.

-- hostname
+    - Sets hostname.

         - Instead of "ubuntu", the live environment changes its hostname to e.g. "livessh-5254000f9ba9", where the latter is its hardware address (i.e. MAC address).
-If it fails to detect a hardware address, it will chagne its hostname to just "livessh".
+Locally-administered hardware addresses (such as those commonly assigned to virtual network interfaces) are chosen only if others are not available.
+If no hardware address can be detected, the machine's hostname will be set to "livessh".

+    - Enables passwordless `sudo` access (which is important; see the note about setting the live user's password not working).

+    - Sets time zone.

+    - Sets locale.

+    - Cleans up temporary files.

+    - Rebuilds the initramfs and the dpkg manifest.

+- `pre-customize.d/70-kk-ssh-keys`:

+    - Bakes in SSH keys.
+By default, pulls in your SSH keys (`~/.ssh/authorized_keys`).

+- `customize.d/10-openssh`:

+    - Installs the OpenSSH server.

+    - Prevents host keys from being baked into the image and adds a `systemd` unit that regenerates them at boot time.

+- `customize.d/20-serial-console`:

+    - Provides automatically-logged-in consoles on

+        - the virtual terminal `tty1`

+        - the serial ports `ttyS0` and `ttyS1`

+        - `hvc0` (for use under Xen, qemu/KVM/libvirt, etc.)

-- Zeroconf/Avahi
+- `customize.d/20-zeroconf`:

-    - The live environment runs the Avahi daemon, so you should be able to use 'avahi-browse -at' to see what IP address the machine has received via DHCP.
+    - Installs `avahi-daemon`, so you should be able to use 'avahi-browse -at' to see what IP address the machine has received via DHCP.
 (If you have MDNS set up, you can also just use "livessh-5254000f9ba9.local" as a hostname.)

     - Installs `squid-deb-proxy-client`, so if an apt proxy is being advertised via zeroconf, it will be automatically used, should you need to install new things after booting the image.

-- Custom software is easy to add; see `customize.d`.

-- NFS mount

-- Serial console
+- `customize.d/30-default-shell-zsh`:

     - `zsh` instead of `bash`

-  - TODO: Touch `~/.zshrc` to avoid the first-run configuration prompt.
+- `customize.d/60-custom-nfs-mount`:

+    - Mounts an NFS volume from a particular hardwired location.
+This volume is an easy place to stick scripts, utilities, notes, etc. without having to bake them into the image.

+- `customize.d/65-custom-software`:

+    - Installs packages that I use frequently.

+- `customize.d/70-ipmitool`:

+    - Installs `ipmitool`, which comes in handy when dealing with BMCs.

+- `customize.d/80-live-user-password`:

+    - (Commented out, since it doesn't work.)

 ## Troubleshooting

 - If you are troubleshooting the early part of the booting process, you may need to inspect the initramfs.
 The 'bin/extract-initramfs.sh' script demonstrates how to do this.
+(Run that script from the `tmp/` subdirectory.)

 - Normal tricks for getting access to a VM's filesystem for inspection purposes, like 'guestmount', won't work (because the guest's disk isn't being used; you're booting off a CD!).
-However, the live environment's filesystem (the unpacked equivalent of the squashfs image in the ISO) is there for you to inspect (at BASE_PATH, right where it was built); you don't need direct access to the running guest!
+However, the live environment's filesystem (the unpacked equivalent of the squashfs image in the ISO) is there for you to inspect (at `BASE_PATH`, right where it was built); you don't need direct access to the running guest!

-## Nanual testing checklist
+## Manual testing checklist

 - Consoles